Getting TLC plates explained in 6 easy steps

 Step 1: Purchase or lease an approved vehicle

 The first step is to buy or lease an approved vehicle.
 Since August 2018, the TLC has stopped issuing new licenses to regular for-hire vehicles (FHV).
-There are three exceptions to this:
+Currently there are two exceptions to this:

 - If your car or van is wheelchair accessible.